THE easiest 3 ingredient soap recipe - The Soap Coach

 3 ingredient soap recipe

-So if I were to choose a simple soap recipe that you can make at home it would absolutely without a doubt be 100% coconut oil soap.
+If I were to choose a simple soap recipe that you can make at home it would, without a doubt be 100% coconut oil soap.
 I love this stuff, not least because you can make it from just 3 ingredients, one of those being water.
-If I am honest if I had my way I would teach just coconut oil soap making on my courses but I feel my students gain a better understanding of the process when we use a variety of ingredients.

-Coconut Oil is readily available from the shops, you can use water out of the tap and the only other thing you really need is sodium hydroxide aka lye which you can find in hardware and diy store (just make sure it is 100% sodium hydroxide) alternatively you can order it online.
+Coconut Oil is readily available from the shops, you can use water out of the tap here in the UK and the only other thing you really need is Sodium Hydroxide aka Caustic Soda which you can find in a hardware or DIY store (just make sure it is 100% sodium hydroxide) alternatively you can order it online.
+Top Tip, the B & Q one is fine to use.

 Coconut Oil soap is to me, incredibly versatile.
 It is one of the few oils you can use on it's own to make soap (the other is olive oil).